 Scroll down to see the latest news on this campaign.

 QEH is 41 years old having been built to last only 30.
 The roof has major structural issues and 200 safety props are supporting it.
 Rather than patch it up, James is campaigning for a new QEH to deliver better healthcare for patients, staff, and visitors.
-He is working with the hospital trust, other MPs, and local constituents.
+He is working with the hospital trust, other MPs, and local constituents to make the compelling case to the government.

 QEH serves 330,000 people across Norfolk, Lincolnshire, and Cambridgeshire.
 The new leadership team has a five year strategy to take the hospital to a good and then, ultimately, an excellent rating.

 Following the temporary closure of the critical care unit in March 2021 due to concerns about the roof, James convened an urgent meeting with the Health Minister and QEH's Chairman and Chief Executive to review the short term issues and to make the case for a new hospital.
-Following the meeting the DHSC said that it would shortly announce criteria and process for the further eight schemes to be included in the new hospitals programme.
+Following the meeting the Department of Health and Social Care (DHSC) confirmed £20.6 million of funding to deal with the most immediate short term issues with a new outpatient unit set to open in January 2022, along with a new Endoscopy Unit and other improvements.

 You can show your support by signing the petition for a new hospital here